Montana Court Records

 Expunge an Arrest Record in Montana

-Pursuant to MCA § 46-18-1103, an expungement is defined as the permanent destruction, deletion, or erasure of an arrest record from the criminal history record information system maintained by the Montana Department of Justice (MT DOJ).
+Montana laws define expungement as the permanent removal of arrest information from publicly accessible official domains.
 Only non-conviction cases and certain misdemeanors are eligible for expungement in Montana.
-Per § 46-18-1104, a person convicted of one or multiple misdemeanor offenses in one or multiple cases or courts without prior expungements qualifies for expungement.
+Per § 46-18-1104, a person is eligible for expungement if convicted of one or multiple misdemeanor offenses.

 Montana Criminal Records & Identification Services Section